bmwcca/chapter-wordpress-theme/wp-content/plugins/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.8 =
+* Adds new orderby='title' option
+* Fixes resetting the WordPress global query instead of just the post data

+= 1.7.3 =
+* Hide the "at" when using venue='true' and an event has no venue
+* Adds additional WordPress filters to hide certain events

+= 1.7.2 =
+* Adds the ability to use schema='false' in the shortcode to hide the schema output

+= 1.7.1 =
+* Fix for month option where there's an all-day event the first day of the next month
+* Fix for "There are no events" string not being translated automatically into other languages

+= 1.7 =
+* Adds structured data to the shortcode output (great for SEO and people finding your events)

 = 1.6.1 =
 * Added ecs-featured-event class if event is featured